brettdh/libcmm/README.txt

 state, and it must be freed (if necessary) by the handler.
 If the handler is not stored, as in scenario 1 below, then the caller must free the argument.

-cmm_connect is a special case.
-It takes two handler functions: one to perform any application level teardown nessasary whenever a connection needs to be closed, and another to perform any application level setup that needs to be performed whenever a new connection is established.
-As long as the application does not specifically cmm_close an MC_Socket, it can assume the socket is available, even in the face of networks going in and out of range.

 Given a cmm_send (or similar) with arbitrary labels, one of two scenarios can happen: